nathanielangafor/Simple-Email-Beacon/README.md

 ```

 ## Usage
 This project will be a working UI within the next few weeks but in the meantime, the tool can be used with the following commands.
+To follow our progress please follow our repo: https://github.com/cszach/email-beacon-frontend
 ```JavaScript
 // Initialize express web client on a local host, port 3000 node main.js